 The Covid-19 pandemic slowed down economic growth all over the world.
 Supply chains were disrupted and business models were made dysfunctional.
 However, one of the few industries which still showed growth was within digital marketing, specifically in programmatic advertising.

-According to Emarketer latest Digital Display Forecast we have seen that advertisers increased their spend on programmatic digital ads in the US by 10.4% in 2020.
-This is better than the 6.2% increase that was predicted in Mid-2020.
-Programmatic advertising is forecasted to continue to grow at a healthy rate – especially in CTV (Connected TV) environments which is projected to outgrow all other areas by a whopping 52.9% in 2021.
-Display ads are predicted to grow by 24.1%
+According to Emarketer’s latest Digital Display Forecast, advertisers increased their spend on programmatic digital ads in the US by 24.1% in 2021.
+Programmatic advertising is forecasted to continue to grow at a healthy rate, especially in CTV (Connected TV) environments which are projected to outgrow all other areas by a whopping 52.9% in 2022.
+Display ads are also predicted to grow by 18.4%.

 What is programmatic advertising?